• Skip to main content

 Photo by Holly A. Heyser

-That said, store-bought portobellos or large shiitake mushrooms work fine; just use the caps.
+Large shiitake mushrooms also work fine; just use the caps.

 Whatever mushroom you grill, you need it to be large and firm for this to work right.
 King trumpet mushrooms work well, as do lobster mushrooms, really big chanterelles, other boletes, the caps of big agaricus like the Prince, or maybe a really large hedgehog.
 Cross sections of hen of the woods grill well, too.